RonaldAllanRivera/aws_ecommerce/PLAN.md

   - Manage shopping cart and checkout process.
   - Create orders, calculate totals, taxes and shipping (simplified at first).
   - Integrate with payment provider (initially stub with test provider or manual status).
-  - Publish `OrderCreated` events to SQS for the Email service.
+  - Publish `OrderCreated` events to SQS for the Email service (simulated via Laravel's queue system in the local Docker environment using the `sync` driver, with SQS wired in the AWS environment).

 - **Core entities**
   - `Cart`: id, user id (nullable for guest), session token, status.